 - AI and political discourse

 - Value alignment

 - Ethics and autonomous decision making

 - Fairness and Transparency in AI systems

 - Responsible design and development of AI systems

 Please see the submissions page for complete details on putting together an application.

-Submission of Final Version of Presented Research: March 1st, 2019 (Note that this step is optional, and that the final version is after the conference dates to include feedback from the conference discussion)
+Submission of Final Version of Presented Research: May 30th, 2022 (Note that this step is optional, and that it is well after the conference so that feedback from the conference can be incorporated)